spences10/scottspence.com/posts/2021/09/26/six-months-as-a-developer-advocate/index.md

 ## Conclusion

-So now I've listed off what I've done in the last sever months, I can see I have been quite busy!
+So now I've listed off what I've done in the last several months, I can see I have been quite busy!

 I have had periods of overwhelming imposter syndrome, at points like this I have had colleagues like [Pranshu Khanna] highlight some of my